bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 * As you can see, the XGBoost model seems to perform the best, followed by our exponential smoothing baseline, and then the LSTM
 * The LSTM model performs even worse as we increase the timesteps
-    * By using the recursive approach, we essentially compound our error
+    * This is because by using the recursive approach, we essentially compound our error
-* On the contrary, by using the direct approach with XGBoost, we train several different models that each predict at different timesteps in the future, and avoid compounding errors

 Direct Approach explained: